dvidelabs/flatcc/doc/binary-format.md

 A verifier needs to be very careful in how it deals with overflow and signs.
 Vector elements multiplied by element size can overflow.
 Adding an invalid offset might become valid due to overflow.
-In C math on unsigned types yield predictable 2s complement overflow while signed overflow is undefined behavior and can and will result in unpredictable values with modern optimizing compilers.
+In C math on unsigned types yield predictable two's complement overflow while signed overflow is undefined behavior and can and will result in unpredictable values with modern optimizing compilers.
 The upside is that if the verifier handles all this correctly, the application reader logic can be